 Awards and Achievements:

 National Press Photographers Association 2018 Southeast Regional Photographer of the Year

 North Carolina Press Association 2017 Hugh C. Morton Photographer of the Year

 North Carolina Press Photographers Association 2016 Student Photographer of the Year

 Eddie Adams Workshop XXX Alumna - John H. White "Keep in Flight" Award

-Multiple first and second place awards in the North Carolina Press Association yearly contest
+Multiple first, second and third place awards in the North Carolina Press Association yearly contest